lzdh/IHS-H2-Bioinformatics-Drug-Target/README.md

 This project is for the IEEE Covid-19 data hackathon's H2: Bioinformatics Drug Challenge.

 Our final method is an feed-forward neural network model to predict docking scores of candidate drug molecules on SARS-CoV-2 protein targets.
-We also tried XGBoost regressor and other , but their performance in MAE are higher compared with NN model.
+We also tried XGBoost regressor and other , but their performance in mean absolute error(MAE) is higher than our NN model.

 In the repository, `src` file contains all of our codes and `BestNN_circ` file contains our pretrained NN models.